matloff/fastBigStat/README.md

    s<sup>2</sup> (A'A)<sup>-1</sup>

 * The stringent assumptions above enable exact statistical inference.
   This enables exact confidence intervals and tests.
+However, since b consists of various sums, it is approximately normally distributed even if Y|X is not assumed normal.

   - The quantity b<sub>i</sub> - &beta;<sub>i</sub> has a Student
     t-distribution with n-p-1 df, thus setting up a CI for